Community Joint Ventures

 To us “community joint venture” means a new business created jointly by Highlands Rewilding and the communities local to the land we manage to benefit from improvements in natural and cultural heritage.

 Central to Highlands Rewilding’s approach is co-creation of the joint ventures with the local communities.
-We want the business ideas for the ventures to come from the communities themselves, to meet their needs and interests and use their expertise to tap into the many ecosystem services that the rewilding of the land can bring.
+We wanted the business ideas for the ventures to come from the communities themselves, to meet their needs and interests and use their expertise to tap into the many ecosystem services that the rewilding of the land can bring.

 Communities local to our sites